 Discounts are useful for a high customer retention rate.
-They are useful for binding your buyers with exceptional deals and make them feel valuable and lucky.
+They are helpful for binding your buyers with exceptional deals and making them feel valuable and lucky.

 Setting up a sale mid-season, exclusively for repeat customers, is another way of boosting conversion.

-As we said earlier, you can’t ignore your guests when you invited them in the first place!
+As we said earlier, you can’t ignore your guests when you invite them in the first place!
 Not keeping up with your customers is the same thing.

 Don’t forget about customers after subscription and single purchase.
 Drop by their inbox once in a while with your marketing newsletter, discount email, or new product details.

-Besides, growing your email list won’t accomplish anything if subscribers tend to opt-out or disengage.
-To ensure lesser opt-outs, you can send them a follow-up email saying, “We miss you here at X” or “Here’s what you missed while you’re away,” etc.
+Besides, growing your email list won’t accomplish anything if subscribers tend to opt out or disengage.
+To ensure lesser opt-outs, you can send them a follow-up email with a subject line like, “We miss you here at X” or “Here’s what you missed while you’re away,” etc.

 Want more? – Craft, test, and track!

-Here are some more tricks about emails to boost eCommerce conversion rate through email marketing.
+Here are some more tricks to boost e-commerce conversion rates through email marketing.